neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 0 - Signup for Google Cloud/README.md

 You'll need to provide your phone number and credit card information.
 New Google Cloud accounts come with a $300 credit.
 Total costs for the lab should be significantly under $50.
 At the end of the lab we'll show you how to delete any resources you've deployed as well.

+## Improving the Labs
+As you work through these labs, we'd really appreciate your feedback.
+One way to help us improve is to open an issue by going [here](https://github.com/neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/issues).
+Outright bugs, usability suggestions, and general comments are all appreciated.
+Pull requests are great too!

 ## Sign up for a Google Cloud account
 You can sign up for a Google Cloud account [here](https://console.cloud.google.com/).
 Click on "Create account" and select "For myself."